-21.19 With extremely low levels of cash being transacted the susceptibility of the invoice finance sector at the traditional placement stage is very low.

-- 21.20 Invoice finance products may be used to launder money at the layering and integration stages.
+- 21.19 With extremely low levels of cash being transacted the susceptibility of the invoice finance sector at the traditional placement stage is very low. - 21.20 Invoice finance products may be used to launder money at the layering and integration stages.
 However there are a number of factors that make the invoice finance facility less attractive to the money launderer, they are: - The high levels of contact between the financier and the client, in terms of physical audits and visits, and of statistical monitoring - The sophisticated IT monitoring techniques used to detect issues with the quality of the underlying security, consisting of the quality of the goods and the customers (debtors), - In the case of factoring the item by item accounting and the regular direct contact with the debtors - The focus on the debtors in terms of creditworthiness and assessment of risk - The double scrutiny of payments, by the receiving bank and by the invoice financier - 21.21 An invoice finance company operating a full factoring agreement, with regular contact, monitoring and review of the third party transactions, may determine that the risk level of Factoring Agreements, due to the level and frequency of the mitigating controls is low. - 21.22 Invoice Discounting facilities, while generally considered higher risk than factoring facilities may also be characterised by regular due diligence by the Invoice Financier.
 The nature of these controls and the rationale for any reduction in risk assessment should be documented within the invoice finance company's overall risk assessment, which should be updated and reviewed on a regular basis. - 21.23 Cross border transactions represent an increased risk of the presence of money laundering.
 The nature of the agreement will lead to these transactions being managed in different ways.
 This risk is reduced when the credit control procedures are managed by an approved AFC in the country in which the debtor is domiciled. - 21.24 In general, the normally low to medium risk of money laundering will increase with the reduction of the levels of intervention by the financier and the increase in the size of foreign transactions through the account.

 - 21.25 In the invoice finance sector the party with whom the factoring company holds a contract to provide finance is usually referred to as a 'client' and the client's customers as either 'debtors' or 'customers'.
 Therefore references in Part I of the Guidance to 'customer' refer to the client within the invoice finance sector. - 21.26 The identification requirements on which guidance is given in Part I, Chapter 5 will only apply to an invoice finance company's clients the parties with whom they have a contractual relationship.
-The client will be a business entity; a public limited company, private limited company, partnership (including limited partnerships) or sole trader. - 21.27 Whilst customers [the client's debtors] may be identified for routine credit risk or collection purposes by the invoice finance company, the requirement to identify, or verify the identity, of these customers does not apply. - 21.28 Where invoice finance companies are involved in syndicated arrangements, the customer is as defined within Part II, sector 17: Syndicated lending.
-In such cases, the guidance in sector 17 should be read in addition to the guidance in this part of the Guidance.
+The client will be a business entity; a public limited company, private limited company, partnership or sole trader. - 21.27 Whilst customers [the client's debtors] may be identified for routine credit risk or collection purposes by the invoice finance company, the requirement to identify, or verify the identity, of these customers does not apply.

-21.29 Where invoice finance companies are involved in arrangements with Affiliated Factoring Companies, the customer is as defined in sector 16: Correspondent Banking.
-In such cases, the guidance in sector 16 should be read in addition to the guidance in this part of the Guidance.
+- 21.28 Where invoice finance companies are involved in syndicated arrangements, the customer is as defined within Part II, sector 17: Syndicated lending.
+In such cases, the guidance in sector 17 should be read in addition to the guidance in this part of the Guidance. - 21.29 Where invoice finance companies are involved in arrangements with Affiliated Factoring Companies (AFC) the AFC becomes the customer in an export relationship and the client in an import relationship.